ammendes/fiji_macros/README.md

 # fiji_macros

-A repository of Fiji macros developed during my PhD.
+A compilation of Fiji macros developed during my PhD.

+## How to use the macros

+1. Download the file.
+2. Open Fiji.
+3. Go to "Plugins -> Macros -> Run" to run the macros or "Plugins -> Macros -> Edit" to edit them.
+4. Select the file to use.

 ## List of macros (and what they do):